 - To have developed a group of beekeepers that can successfully manage healthy honey bee colonies.
 To have a group of quality individuals that can represent the VBA as a premier organization recognized for well-trained beekeepers

 - To beekeeping in general

-- To develop and produce well-trained beekeepers that can: replicate their successes outside the borders of Vermont, communicate coherently within online forums, and maintain the health of their own hives to avoid disseminating pests and pathogens to neighboring beekeepers.
+- To develop and produce well trained that can: replicate their successes outside the borders of Vermont, communicate coherently on online forums and maintain the health of their own hives to avoid disseminating pests and pathogens to neighboring beekeepers.

 - Should be an experienced beekeeper defined as:

 - has successfully overwintered a minimum of two hives for two consecutive seasons